 Reliability.
 Presence.
 Adaptability.
 Not slogans.
 Not values statements.
 Trainable behaviors, backed by decades of cross-cultural research, that predict whether trust will form, hold, and compound in the people and organizations that practice them.

 TrustGym is a daily practice app that treats trust as a trainable skill.
 Free to download on iOS and the web.
+Or start a conversation about bringing the Hale Model to your organization.